 In this post, I describe 3 strategies Gen Xers take for granted when attempting to create a new lifestyle.
 Generation X is a hard-working generation, and we don’t always want to wait for the things we want in life.
-In this post I describe how to take an honest look at the gap between your reality and your goals, so you can discover a new way of living.

 Which strategies are Gen Xers overlooking?